 Following his successful defense of the heavyweight championship against Zora Folley in March of 1967, Muhammad Ali’s career soon came to a grinding halt.
 The following month the man who had loudly proclaimed that he had “no quarrel with them Viet Cong” refused induction into the United States army to assist the war effort in Vietnam and was immediately arrested.
-The New York State Athletic Commission suspended his license and stripped him of his title and all other state athletic commissions quickly followed suit.
+The New York State Athletic Commission suspended his license and stripped him of his title and all other state athletic commissions quickly fell in line with the NYSAC.
 It would be three-and-a-half-years before Muhammad Ali could compete in a boxing ring again.

 But by then the social and cultural dynamic in America had changed dramatically.
 The Vietnam War was now deeply unpopular and Ali, instead of being viewed as a draft dodger and a traitor, had become an important figure in both the anti-war movement and the ongoing Civil Rights struggle.
 Having spent much time during his forced exile speaking at college campuses and anti-racism rallies while during the same period Martin Luther King, Robert Kennedy, Fred Hampton and others were killed in the struggle for social justice in America, Muhammad Ali now symbolized something more than a black boxer who happened to be vocal about his political opinions.
 He had become a living, breathing rebuke to the political establishment, a symbol of racial division and a global celebrity all rolled into one.
 And thus his comeback in 1970 was about much more than sports, was much more than just another professional prizefight.
 Indeed, it was bigger than boxing.
 It was about justice and vindication and, perhaps more than anything else, black pride.